AlizaminJ/kafka/README.md

 - <a href="https://www.confluent.io/blog/using-apache-kafka-drive-cutting-edge-machine-learning/">Using Apache Kafka to Drive Cutting-Edge Machine Learning</a>
 - <a href="https://www.cloudkarafka.com/blog/2016-11-30-part1-kafka-for-beginners-what-is-apache-kafka.html">Part 1: Apache Kafka for beginners - What is Apache Kafka?</a>
 - <a href="https://www.youtube.com/watch?v=CU44hKLMg7k&list=PLWkguCWKqN9P6pYm70oCGsa11Fnrf2MEX"> Kafke Beginner Course </a>
+- <a href="https://insidebigdata.com/2018/04/19/developing-deeper-understanding-apache-kafka-architecture-part-2-write-read-scalability/">Developing a Deeper Understanding of Apache Kafka Architecture</a>
 - <a href=""> </a>

 ## Overall Architecture